bstef/bstef.github.io/README.md

-THis is my Readme file for my GitHub pages site
+This is @bstef Github Pages Repo for dynamic HTML pages
+@copyright Ben Stef